Did you know? We can offer TPLO (Tibial Plateau Leveling Osteotomy) surgery at Renton Veterinary Hospital in partnership with Dr. Jeff Mayo.

 If you have a big dog, TPLO (or TTA) are usually better options, resulting in better clinical outcomes and return to function of the limb when compared with the lateral suture techniques.

-If you aren’t sure and want to make a prompt decision, or need more info we suggest to please call our office at (425) 255-8676 or schedule a consult appointment.
+If you aren’t sure and want to make a prompt decision, or need more info we suggest to please call our office at (425) 255-8676.

 Here are some FAQs on TPLO to get you started on understanding the details of the procedure.

 WHAT HAPPENS IF I WAIT TO DECIDE ON SURGERY?

 - Yes and no. As a general rule, most surgeons feel by addressing the injury sooner we have a better chance of slowing the progression of arthritis.
 Also longer a pet goes with an unstable knee higher the risk of a meniscal injury.
 Performing the surgery faster will also make your pet comfortable and return to normal activity sooner.
 If you are on the fence about deciding between medical or surgical path we suggest to schedule a consult appointment to help make an informed decision.

 CAN THE TPLO ALSO BE PERFORMED IN SMALL DOGS?

 - Yes, it can be.
 We also offer TPLO down to a weight of about 20 pounds.